CarcinoFighter/carcino-fighters-website/README.md

 - Categorized content for easy navigation

 **Content Features**
-- Verified research from medical pioneers
+- Verified research from medical pioneers.
-- Up-to-date articles with current facts and studies
+- Up-to-date articles with current facts and studies.
-- Simplified language for universal accessibility
+- Simplified language for universal accessibility.
-- Student-written and peer-reviewed content
+- Student-written and peer-reviewed content.

 ### 2. Responsive Design